symmetrics/mrg_tweaks_german/doc/README-EN.txt

 		(incl.
 7% VAT, incl. shipment costs(weight 3.20 kg)) can also be turned on and off.

-*** J:  Hide the "state/province" when country is germany in editing address data.
+*** J:  Hide the "state/province" when country is Germany in editing address data.

-*** K:  Hide the "state/province" when country is germany in checkout process.
+*** K:  Hide the "state/province" when country is Germany in checkout process.

 *** L:  Show / hide percent in tax info.